 Based on the values entered, the study would have 62% power.

-Calculating Sample Size: Since the power of the secondary assay is so small, suppose a new study is being designed to specifically examine death rates of participants with and without MGUS.
-Suppose the study will last fifteen years again this time with recruitment occurring during the first four years with an expected exponentially decaying rate of entry, say γ=-1.
+Calculating Sample Size: Since the power of the secondary assay is relatively small, suppose a new study is being designed to specifically examine death rates of participants with and without MGUS.
+Suppose the study will again last fifteen years this time with recruitment occurring during the first four years with an expected exponentially decaying rate of entry, say γ=-1.
 The death rates from above, 0.01 for participants with MGUS and 0.03 for participants without MGUS, can be used as estimates.
 A similar amount of censoring is expected as in the original study, say 75% of each group.
 If the same number of participants in each of the groups is desired in order to compare the death rates with a 0.05 significance level and 80% power, the total number of participants required in the study can be calculated as follows:

 Enrollment Schedule: Over a Period